Browse articles

 1. Go to Website > Blog > Categories.

-2. Click New Category, enter a name, and save.
+2. Click + Add Category, enter a name, and save.

-3. To edit, click the category name, update it, and save.
+3. To edit, click the Edit button on the category row.
 The change reflects everywhere — listing pages, post pages, and blog cards.

 Reordering